 - 1. "Breaking Bread: Finding Fellowship through Food and Communion in Frederick Douglass's My Bondage and My Freedom," Caroline Bivins, University of Central Arkansas - 2.
 "The Cowpea in Radicle Ecologies," Kathleen Burns, Oklahoma State University - 3.
+Moving the Mountain, Herland, and Vegan Politics in a Future Without Animals," Dan Abitz, Emory University - 4.
 "Aesthetics of Consumption in The Road," Amy May Fischili, The University of Adelaide